Employers face overseas worker ban in visa law crackdown

 Ministers plan to double the length of time companies can be sanctioned to two years for serious employment breaches like not paying the minimum wage, or for repeatedly disobeying visa rules.

-Measures introduced through the Government’s Employments Rights Bill – which is currently making its way through Parliament – would also take action against employers who are showing signs of rule breaking.
+Measures introduced through the government’s Employment Rights Bill – which is currently making its way through parliament – would also take action against employers who are showing signs of rule-breaking.

 Enforceable action plans binding businesses who commit visa breaches into improvements will be strengthened, and the period they apply for will be lengthened from three months to a year.